WoW: The Ten Commandments of Group Play – Retro Articles from 2009

 While browsing through our old buffed articles, we stumbled across this very successful WoW special from 2009.
 Exciting: The ten rules for group play that Björn formulated back then still hit the nail on the head today.
 Have fun reading them!

-The first commandment: “This is your group, which has brought you out of loneliness.
+The commandment: “This is your group, which has brought you out of loneliness.
 You shall have no other obligations besides it!”

 When you join a group, you should mean it.
 Nothing is more annoying than when a fellow player quits just before the last boss of the instance and joins another group or can’t continue for other reasons.
 If something unforeseen happens, no one will hold it against you if you leave the group.
 Acceptable excuses, by the way, are cats on fire, police at the door, floods, or hurricanes.
 Fixed dates are something else.
 So if your raid starts in the near future, you want to play your arena games, your cat has an appointment at the vet (to renew the burn ointment), or you have to testify in court in an hour, it’s better not to join a group – or at least warn your teammates in advance.